kubernetes/website/content/en/docs/concepts/overview/_index.md

 * Resource isolation: predictable application performance.
 * Resource utilization: high efficiency and density.

-## Why you need Kubernetes and what it can do {#why-you-need-kubernetes-and-what-can-it-do}
+## Why you need Kubernetes and what it can do ? {#why-you-need-kubernetes-and-what-can-it-do-?}

 Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
 Wouldn't it be easier if this behavior was handled by a system?